-In the event that a student is absent for five (5) or more consecutive days, a doctor's note is necessary for the student's return.
 In the event that a student is hospitalized or enters a treatment facility, a Re-Entry meeting must be set up before the student can return to school (see "Re-Entry Meeting Procedures" pg.
 12).

 At 30-day checkpoints any student who misses more than 10% of the scheduled school days will be required to meet with the principal or designee to discuss appropriate steps to address the issue and notification will be sent home.
 Students who continue to miss school for reasons other than those stated below may be withdrawn from the school.
 The principal reserves the right to use discretion as to whether or not to excuse absences.